 Suppression subtractive hybridization was performed on cDNA populations from transgenic tomato plants of the rolB-22 clone first generation progeny (tester) and the corresponding untransformed, in vitro regenerated controls (driver).
 Three hundred thirty independent positive clones were randomly selected and PCR amplification with M13 universal primers was carried out to verify the presence and the size of inserts.
 Average insert size was 460 bp, ranging from 196 bp to 1583 bp.

 Further screening to remove false positives was performed by dot blotting plasmids DNAs onto a nylon membrane and probing with DIG-labeled driver cDNA.
 This procedure would allow excluding the clones corresponding to mRNAs present in the control plants.
 Identical dot blot membranes were also hybridized against DIG-labeled tester cDNAs, in order to identify the clones highly expressed only in the rolB-22 transgenic plants.
 After the first screening, 81 clones were retained that showed no hybridization with the driver probe, and among these 20 clones showed the strongest signal with the probe corresponding to the tester.
 These 20 clones were sequenced and their putative functions identified by homology searches against the GenBank database.
 All cDNAs matched with high significance to sequences involved in stress response, basal metabolism, signal transduction and gene expression (Table 2).
-Genes associated with the response to biotic and abiotic stress were SRE1A (A-92), cystathionine--synthase (C-11), catalase (C-17), Avr9/Cf-9 rapidly elicited protein 194 (C-66) and vacuolar pyrophosphatase (D-37), while ribosomal proteins (A-76, C-55, D-50), transcription factor 18 (D-6), elongation factor 1 (E-23) and High Mobility Group 1/2 protein (A-33) were mainly engaged in gene expression.
+Genes associated with the response to biotic and abiotic stress were: SRE1A (A-92), cystathionine--synthase (C-11), catalase (C-17), Avr9/Cf-9 rapidly elicited protein 194 (C-66) and vacuolar pyrophosphatase (D-37), while ribosomal proteins (A-76, C-55, D-50), transcription factor 18 (D-6), elongation factor 1 (E-23) and High Mobility Group 1/2 protein (A-33) were mainly engaged in gene expression.

 NADH dehydrogenase (ubiquinone) (D-70) is a respiratory chain enzyme localized in the inner mitochondrial membrane that catalyzes electron transfer from NADH to coenzyme Q10, while DDB is a transmembrane protein (E-15) and nucleoside diphosphate kinase III (E-34) a signal transduction factor.